 Combined with the Bushfire Appeal (\$385,598) AMF was able to raise \$601,598 to help those most in need, a remarkable achievement for a small charity.
+All donations raised were distributed to 77 community organisation to help in the recovery of the local communities.

-With the support of Summerland Credit Union, G & C Mutual Bank and Business Council for Cooperatives and Mutuals AMF launched its Flood small grants scheme aimed at small not for profits, charities and community organisations in helping those most in need, recover from the long term effects of the floods.
-AMF received over 150 applications for grants totalling more than \$500,000.
+With the support of Summerland Credit Union, G & C Mutual Bank, the Customer Owned Banking Association (COBA) and the Business Council of Cooperatives and Mutuals (BCCM), AMF launched its Flood small grants scheme aimed at small not for profits, charities and community organisations in helping those most in need, recover from the long term effects of the floods.

 During the second half of 2022, \$216,000 has been paid out to 44 community organisations in northern New south Wales based them on what they can do for their communities and the future "mental" wellbeing of their communities.
-A list of those organisations that received grant funds are listed at the end of the Annual Report.
+A list of those organisations that received grant funds in 2022 are listed at the end of this Annual Report.